 Full review: Common Law in British Columbia

-After three years of continuous cohabitation, Alberta recognizes couples as common law under the Adult Interdependent Relationships Act.
+After three years of continuous cohabitation, Alberta recognizes common-law couples under the Adult Interdependent Relationships Act.
 Having a biological or adopted child together also meets the requirements for common law status, as does entering into a valid cohabitation agreement.
 Partners in a common law relationship have the right to claim support from each other after separation.

 Full review: Common Law Relationships in Alberta